Xueyuan33/Advanced-Stats-in_R/Homework1_Xueyuan/Homework1.md

 a smoothing line which can more fit the model.
 So the variance will be higher than before.

+– what did we do that cause the model to be more flexible?

+We add two squared terms for x1 and x2 to the linear model.If we compare the errors for the training data using sum of squared errors, Without squared terms will have a higher error on the training data.
+With squared terms has very little as the line(model) fits too closes to the training data.
+That will makt the model more flexible.

+– what is bias?

+Bias can be defined as the difference between the Predicted values and the Expected values.

+– what is variance?

+Variance error is as a result of the model making too complex assumptions.

+– how about the tradeoff?

+After we add two squared terms for x1 and x2, the variance is higher but the bias is lower.
+It represents the model just well enough without having too much variance or bias for both the training and testing data.

 ------------------------------------------------------------------------

 ### knn classifier